soobinrho/deploy-nsustain.com/README.md

 # Install lnav: the logfile navigator.
 sudo snap install lnav

-# How to view /etc/var/syslog in pretty format.
+# How to read logs.
+Automatically follows all the log files in
+# the selected directory in real time, and it does so with color coding
+# and vim key bindings for navigation (hjkl, gg, GG, / for search, etc).
+cd /var/log
-sudo lnav
+sudo lnav .
 ```

 <br>